CYNAR2k/link-z/docs/README.md

 - [NTFS MAC](https://www.paragon-software.com/home/ntfs-mac) - Write files to Microsoft NTFS drives on your Mac
 - [BAT TO .EXE](https://www.majorgeeks.com/files/details/bat_to_exe_converter.html)
 - [ONION SHARE](https://onionshare.org/) - Open source tool that lets you share files, host websites, and chat with friends using the Tor network
+- [Cider](https://cider.sh/) - A new cross-platform Apple Music experience based on Vue.js written from scratch with performance in mind.
+- [SpotX](https://github.com/spotx-cli) - A multipurpose ad-blocker for Spotify desktop application on Windows, Linux and Mac platforms.

 # Benchmark & Performance Tools 💻